adamahrens/developer-cheatsheat/README.md

   ## Open Current Directory in Visual Code

   When in a folder that has a list of files you want to edit, type `code .` which will open that directory in Visual Studio Code Editor

+  # Python

+  ## Python Version
+  Run `python --version` to check what your current version is.
+It'll return something like

+  > Python 3.7.1

+  ## Running a Python file

+  To run a python file simply type `python name_of_file.py`

+  Let say we have this structure

+ - Documents
+  - python-challenge
+    - PyBank
+      - main.py
+      - other.py
+    - PyPoll

+   If we want to run `other.py` what you could do is

+   - `cd ~/Documents/python-challenge/PyBank`
+   - `python other.py`

+   Or with one single command
+   - `python ~/Documents/python-chllanege/PyBank/other.py`